extremebleem/luaapi/README.md

 - `absAngles`: vector - Absolute angles.

 **Methods:**
-- `getField(field: string): any` -//*[@Assistant: Retrieves a field value by name.
+- `getField(field: string): any` - Retrieves a field value by name.
-- `getNetvars(): entNetvars` - Returns the entity's network variables.
+- `getNetvars(): EntityNetvars` - Returns the entity’s network variables.

-### wpnNetvars
+### WeaponNetvars
-Inherits from `entNetvars`.
+Inherits from `EntityNetvars`.
 Represents network variables specific to weapons, including grenades and specific weapon types like Glock, FAMAS, M4A1, and USP.

 **Properties:**
 - `nextPrimaryAttack`: number - Time until the next primary attack is available.